-Recent research conducted by Gabor et al. delves into breakdowns in communication, uncovering that a mere 7% relies on verbal content, whereas 38% comprises vocal nuances, leaving a significant 55% contingent on non-verbal cues.
-Conversations lean on less than 35% verbal communication, with non-verbal cues taking precedence.
+People often misunderstand the fact that Communication interpersonal more than just spoken words.
+In fact, recent research conducted by Gabor et al. reveals that a mere 7% of Communication relies on verbal content, whereas 38% comprises vocal nuances, leaving a significant 55% contingent non-verbal on cues.
+Conversations lean on less than 35% Verbal Communication, with non-verbal cues taking precedence6.
+This is where the term "Non-Verbal Communication" comes into play.